richard-wijaya/goodDoctor-automation-practice/README.md

 # goodDoctor-automation-practice

-Hi, My Name is Richard Findlay Wijaya and this is my Automation practice.
+Hi, My Name is Richard Findlay Wijaya and this is my Automation practice using Katalon Studio.
 This is an automation project spesific for Android device.

 **Here's a complete instruction on how to executing the automation test (Mac version)**
 1. Make sure the following are already installed and set up in local